rose-next/rose-next-classic/README.md

 be downloaded from https://f000.backblazeb2.com/file/rose-archive/clients/rose-next-assets.7z

 The `client` requires assets to be baked before it can run.
-This can be accomplished using the `pipeline` tool in conjunction with the `bake.manifest` file.
-However, this process can be automated be running the `scripts/bake.ps1` script.
+This can be accomplished using the `pipeline` tool in conjunction with the `assets/bake.manifest` file.
+However, this process can be automated be running the `scripts/build-assets.ps1` script.

 ### Debugging